 Penn State University Libraries welcomes students from all over the world!
 Read the Welcome Guide for International Students to learn more about how PSU Libraries supports international students.

 Also, each campus outside of University Park has a library.
 The goal of each campus library is to support the curriculum and students' needs on that particular campus.

-Penn State Harrisburg Library is the largest library outside of University Park.
+The Madlyn L. Hanes Library at Penn State Harrisburg is the largest library outside of University Park.
 It has many resources for American Studies, Business, Education, Engineering, and Political Science/Government, because these departments have been at our campus for many years.
 We have a large collections of children's, Holocaust, and Women's History resources.

 Penn State's library philosophy is "one library."
 This means that all Penn State faculty and students, regardless of location, can use any book, periodical, or online database.
 If a book is owned by a different campus, you can request it, and it will usually arrive at Harrisburg in 2-3 business days.

 A: Yes (kind of).
 Your tuition has already paid for the library.
 So, you do not have to pay anything more to access databases, use books, or get help.

 A: At the library, you "borrow" books, you do not "rent" them.
 Bring your Penn State ID card and the books to the "circulation desk" on the ground floor of the library.